aspose-total/Aspose.Total-Products/total/en/java/conversion/odt-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert ODT to EXCEL via Java or Online App" h2="On Premise Java API to convert ODT to EXCEL without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- Converting ODT to EXCEL via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export ODT to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to EXCEL.
+Using Aspose.Total for Java, converting ODT to EXCEL is a straightforward two-step process.
+The first step is to export the ODT file to HTML using Aspose.Words for Java, a feature-rich document manipulation and conversion API.
+Aspose.Words for Java allows you to easily convert ODT to HTML with just a few lines of code.
+Once the ODT file is converted to HTML, the second step is to convert the HTML to EXCEL using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables you to quickly and easily convert HTML to EXCEL.
+With just a few lines of code, you can convert HTML to EXCEL in a matter of seconds.
+By using Aspose.Total for Java, you can easily convert ODT to EXCEL in a few simple steps.
+Aspose.Words for Java allows you to quickly and easily export ODT to HTML, and Aspose.Cells for Java enables you to quickly and easily convert HTML to EXCEL.
+With Aspose.Total for Java, you can easily convert ODT to EXCEL in a matter of seconds.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}